 Over the past several years, many businesses have come to understand that Instagram is an important platform to spend time on, and that truly understanding how to use the various Instagram features is beneficial to their success.
-That’s why there are so many courses to help us along (view our list here)!
+That’s why there are so many courses to help us along (view our list of our recommended courses here)!

 You’re not the only person enjoying Instagram, though.
 Between December 2016 and December 2017, the platform grew by 200 million daily active users.1 And although it’s just a fraction of Instagram’s user base, in only two years since their announcement of the new Business Profile, Instagram now has over 25 million customers using their Business assets.2